wp-plugins/custom-post-type-ui/readme.txt

 === Custom Post Type UI ===
 Contributors: williamsba1
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=3084056
-Tags: custom post types, CMS, post, types, cck Requires at least: 3.0
+Tags: custom post types, CMS, post, types, cck, taxonomy, tax Requires at least: 3.0
 Tested up to: 3.0
-Stable tag: 0.1.2
+Stable tag: 0.2

-Admin UI for creating custom post types in WordPress
+Admin UI for creating custom post types and custom taxonomies in WordPress

 == Description ==

 This plugin provides an easy to use interface to create and administer custom post types in WordPress.
+Plugin can also create custom taxonomies.
 This plugin is created for WordPress 3.0.

 You can easily install WP 3.0-alpha using the WordPress Beta Tester plugin located here: http://wordpress.org/extend/plugins/wordpress-beta-tester/

 == Screenshots ==

 1. Create a custom post type
+2. Create a custom taxonomy
-2. New custom post type is automatically added to your admin menu
+3. Custom post type and taxonomies are automatically added to your admin menus
-3. Easily view and edit existing custom post types
+4. Easily view and edit existing custom post types
+5. Custom taxonomies are automatically added to your content type screens

 == Changelog ==

+= 0.2 =
+* Added support for creating custom taxonomies
+* Increased internationalization support
+* Fixed siteurl bug

 = 0.1.2 =
 * Fixed a bug where default values were incorrect